 #1.
 Woodstock Gardens & Arboretum

-Woodstock Gardens & Arboretum, Inistioge provides a mixture of formal and informal gardens to stroll around, with something for all the family – the arboretum containing many specimen trees, the walled garden abundant with flowers and vegetables, the yew walk, rose garden, Monkey Puzzle Avenue and Noble Fir Avenue.
+Take your pick from the arboretum with many specimen trees, the walled garden which is abundant with flowers and vegetables, the yew walk, rose garden, Monkey Puzzle Avenue and Noble Fir Avenue.

 You May Also Enjoy The Best Gardens in Ireland to Take Kids To